Sn0whax/xbps-repo/README.md

 ## Available packages

+- `ananicy-cpp`
 - `brave-origin`
 - `cachyos-settings-runit`
 - `discord`
 - `helium-browser`
 - `heroic-games-launcher`
+- `nlohmann-json`
 - `spotify`
 - `tutanota-desktop`

-> Most packages repackage upstream binaries. `cachyos-settings-runit` is different: it is a source-free configuration package that ports the [CachyOS-Settings](https://github.com/CachyOS/CachyOS-Settings) performance tuning (sysctl, udev I/O schedulers, THP, PAM limits, zram integration) to runit, with no dependency on systemd.
-See its template and `README` under `srcpkgs/cachyos-settings-runit/` for full details.
+> Packages fall into three kinds.
+Most repackage upstream binaries (`brave-origin`, `discord`, `helium-browser`, `heroic-games-launcher`, `spotify`, `tutanota-desktop`). `cachyos-settings-runit` is a source-free configuration package that ports the [CachyOS-Settings](https://github.com/CachyOS/CachyOS-Settings) performance tuning (sysctl, udev I/O schedulers, THP, PAM limits, zram integration) to runit, with no dependency on systemd. `ananicy-cpp` and `nlohmann-json` are compiled from source by the build workflow: `ananicy-cpp` is a C++ rewrite of Ananicy for per-app nice/ioclass/sched auto-tuning (built with systemd integration disabled and shipping a runit service), and `nlohmann-json` is a header-only JSON library packaged as its build dependency.
+See each template and `README` under `srcpkgs/` for full details.

 ## Requirements